Table Of Contents

 - Mat your photos securely (optional).
 You may submit either matted or unmatted prints (if matted, see instructions below).
 Please note that unmatted prints are more likely to be scratched, smudged, etc. Although we will handle them with care, we cannot take responsibility for any damage to either matted or unmatted prints.

-- Bring your work to the competition and insert into photo bin with the correct category.
-If you used a plastic sleeve to protect the print during transport, remove the print from the sleeve before putting it in the bin.
+- Bring your work to the competition and place it on the table for the correct category.
+If you used a plastic sleeve to protect the print during transport, remove the print from the sleeve, and keep the sleeve with you until the end of the meeting.

 - Pick up your print at the end of the competition.
-Winners are announced at the competition plus they are archived on the website.
-See My PACC and last month’s entries to view winners.
+Winners are announced at the competition, and they are archived on the website.
+See My PACC > Browse Last Competition to view winners.

 Guidelines for entry

 - Enter online by the deadline.
-The registration deadline is 11:59 PM on the Monday before the Wednesday competition.
-Bring your matted images to the competition.
+The registration and upload deadline is 11:59 PM on the Monday before the Wednesday competition.
+Bring your printed images to the competition.
 The entry link is on the top right of the Palo Alto Camera Club (PACC) website.
-Don’t forget to print your labels!
+Don’t forget to print and attach your labels!

 - Limit 3 images per member, with no more than 2 in any one category.